Skip to main content

 Get Started

-Fastest path: Add the GitHub Action with zero config → Quick Start
+Fastest path: Add the GitHub Action → Quick Start

 Choose your installation: